I have a confession to make: For most of my teenage years I was addicted.

 Those things still did happen.
 The hole in my chest was still there.
 The feelings still inside me.

-But you know what?
-I was perfectly fine.
+But I was perfectly fine.
 I didn’t die.
 The world didn’t end.
 And none of it had any relevance to my current situation.

 As stupid as it may sound, this made me feel peaceful for one of the first times in my life.

 The addiction is not the substance.
-The addiction is the running away.
+The addiction is the act of running away.

 So instead of focusing on just taking away the substance, focus on not running anymore.

 Completely stand still for a few days.
 Find out what you are running from.
 And embrace it.
-After facing the real issue, it all becomes a lot easier.
+After facing the real issue, it all becomes easier to bear.

 How Common Is Addiction?